John McCain

-McCain entered the race for the Republican nomination for president in 2000 but lost a heated primary season contest to Governor George W. Bush of Texas.
-He secured the Republican presidential nomination in 2008, beating fellow candidates Mitt Romney and Mike Huckabee, though he lost the general election to Barack Obama.
+McCain entered the race for the 2000 Republican presidential nomination, but lost a heated primary season contest to George W. Bush.
+He secured the 2008 Republican presidential nomination, beating fellow candidates Mitt Romney and Mike Huckabee, though he lost the general election to Barack Obama.
 McCain subsequently adopted more orthodox conservative stances and attitudes and largely opposed actions of the Obama administration, especially with regard to foreign policy matters.
 In 2015, he became Chairman of the Senate Armed Services Committee.
-He refused to support then-Republican presidential nominee Donald Trump in 2016; McCain won re-election to a sixth and final term that same year.
-McCain was a vocal critic of the Trump administration.
-While McCain opposed the Obama-era Affordable Care Act (ACA), he cast the deciding vote against the ACA-repealing American Health Care Act of 2017.
-After being diagnosed with brain cancer in 2017, he reduced his role in the Senate in order to focus on treatment.
-He died in 2018 aged 81.
-Following his death, McCain lay in state in the Arizona State Capitol rotunda and then in the United States Capitol rotunda.
-His funeral was televised from the Washington National Cathedral, with the former presidents George W. Bush and Barack Obama giving eulogies; Trump was not invited to the funeral.
-In 2022, President Joe Biden posthumously awarded him the Presidential Medal of Freedom.
+He refused to support Donald Trump in the 2016 presidential election and later became a vocal critic of the first Trump administration.
+While McCain opposed the Obama-era Affordable Care Act (ACA), he cast the deciding vote against the American Health Care Act of 2017, which would have partially repealed the ACA.
+After being diagnosed with glioblastoma in 2017, he reduced his role in the Senate to focus on treatment, dying from the disease in 2018.

 Early life and military career (1936–1981)

 Early life and education

-John Sidney McCain III was born on August 29, 1936, at Coco Solo Naval Air Station in the Panama Canal Zone, to naval officer John S. McCain Jr. and Roberta (Wright) McCain.
+John Sidney McCain III was born on August 29, 1936, at Coco Solo Naval Air Station in the Panama Canal Zone, to naval officer John S. McCain Jr. and Roberta Wright McCain.
 He had an older sister, Sandy, and a younger brother, Joe.
-At that time, the Panama Canal was under U.S. control, and he was granted U.S. citizenship at the age of eleven months.
+At that time, the Panama Canal was under U.S. control.

-McCain's family tree includes Scotch-Irish and English ancestors.
-His great-great-great-grandparents owned High Rock Farm, a plantation in Rockingham County, North Carolina.
 His father and his paternal grandfather, John S. McCain Sr., were also Naval Academy graduates and both became four-star admirals in the United States Navy.
 The McCain family moved with their father as he took various naval postings in the United States and in the Pacific.
 As a result, the younger McCain attended a total of about 20 schools.
 In 1951, the family settled in Northern Virginia, and McCain attended Episcopal High School, a private preparatory boarding school in Alexandria.
 He excelled at wrestling and graduated in 1954.
 He referred to himself as an Episcopalian as recently as June 2007, after which date he said he came to identify as a Baptist.